 Our Bush School program has been created for home school families looking to introduce nature play, outdoor skills, sustainability and environmental awareness into their learning activities.
 It is open to home-schooled children from Kindergarten to Year 6.
-We also run a parallel Bush Playgroup for younger siblings and their carers.
+Younger siblings and their carers are also welcome.

 Child-led independent play in the natural environment is a key part of Bush School.
 We recognise the importance of nature play in promoting creativity, critical thinking, problem solving, self-awareness, risk management, relationship skills and loads of other developmental as well as academic benefits.

 As well as nature play, Bush School features an engaging program of nature-based activities linked to the NSW Syllabus.
 From storytelling or fauna encounters, through to adventures into the bush for bug hunting, exploring the creek, climbing trees or orienteering, each week offers new opportunities for kids with different learning styles to connect with nature and the outdoors.
 Our rangers are experienced with children diagnosed with ADHD, ASD, anxiety and others who derive particular benefit from the Bush School program.